HDFC Bank statement analyser: Excel in, ITR-ready report out

 Try it on a real HDFC statement

-Your first statement is free — the trial processes the first 50 transactions so you can judge the quality end to end.
-No card, no signup wall, and the file is deleted the moment your report is ready.
+Your first statement is free — the trial processes the first 300 transactions so you can judge the quality end to end.
+Verify your email with a one-time code (no password, no card), and the file is deleted the moment your report is ready.